-Sustainable, low sheen dry-erase wallcovering that transforms a wall to a projectable surface.
+Low sheen dry-erase wallcovering that can transform a wall into a projectable surface.

 Adds strong magnetic capability to a non-ghosting, high gloss dry-erase surface.

 Combines dry-erase, projection, and magnetic functionality in one easy to install wallcovering.

 1 can Part A, 1 mini container Part B, and a paint roller cover for covering up to 50 square feet.

 1 can Part A, 1 standard container Part B, and a paint roller for covering up to 100 square feet.

 1 pail Part A, 2 standard containers Part B, and a paint roller cover for covering up to 200 square feet.

 Overview and application tips for applying Wink clear dry-erase coating.